 (2) Refuses to begin or change the identification, evaluation, or educational placement of your child or the provision of FAPE to your child.

-- A description of any other choices that the Individualized Education Program (IEP) Team considered and the reasons why those choices were rejected;
+- A description of any other choices that the Individualized Education Program (IEP) Team considered and the reasons why those choices were not selected

 What does this mean in Michigan?

 Michigan Department of Education offers these model forms and guidance.
-Your district may not use these exact forms, but the required information needs to be included in whatever notice looks like in your district.
+Your district may not use these exact forms, but the required 5 pieces of information need to be included in whatever notice looks like in your district.